Neoooou/CLC_Chatbot/README.md

 # CLC_Chatbot
-A diaglogue system for the Children's Legal Center
+A distributed diaglogue system for the Children's Legal Center